-- 1. Provide peers with an evaluation form to provide feedback on the session; - 2.
-Bring handouts and any relevant materials to support class activities; and
+- 1. Provide peers with an evaluation form to provide feedback on the session.
+The evaluation form should include evaluation of the multimedia product and its power to promote critical reflection: - 2.
+Bring handouts and any relevant materials to support class activities; - 3.
+Ensure that discussions also include the multimedia experience; and - 4.
+Be prepared to stay after class to debrief with course instructor.

-One week after the seminar, the leadership will do the following:
+A week after the Seminar, student team will: